user95401/Ryzen-Pubs/README.md

-# gmdw-pubs
+# ryzen-pubs
-GMD Wilderness catalog container...<br>
+Catalog container of Ryzen modifiaction for Geometry Dash...<br>
-Mods will be stored at issues.
+Publications will be stored at issues.

 ### Add mod
 Just create an issue with related template.<br>